 Dr. Ashley Palandra, C. Psych.

 Dr. Ashley Palandra completed her Ph.D. in Counselling Psychology from the University of British Columbia.
 Previously, she completed master’s degrees from New York University and the University of Toronto.
 Dr. Palandra has trained in community mental health, student counselling, and hospital-based settings in both Canada and the US.
-She completed her master’s-level internship at the Centre for the Study of Anorexia and Bulimia in New York City, and completed her doctoral-level APA/CPA accredited internship at the Student Counselling Centre at the University of Manitoba.
-In addition to her work in private practice, she is currently completing a post-doctoral fellowship at the Centre for Addiction and Mental Health, within the Integrated Care Pathway program for Major Depression and Alcohol Dependence.
+She completed her master’s-level internship at the Centre for the Study of Anorexia and Bulimia in New York City, and completed her doctoral-level APA/CPA accredited internship at the University of Manitoba’s Student Counselling Centre.
+She completed a post-doctoral fellowship at the Centre for Addiction and Mental Health within the Integrated Care Pathway program for clients struggling with depression and alcohol use challenges.
+In addition to her work in private practice, Dr. Palandra currently works at Health and Wellness at the University of Toronto.
 Dr. Palandra works with adults in both individual and group therapy.
-In her clinical practice, she is particularly interested in women’s mental health, eating disorders and body image issues, trauma, depression, anxiety, as well as relational and identity-related issues.
-Dr. Palandra works collaboratively with clients to develop treatment goals and a plan to address their unique needs, drawing from a variety of theoretical/counselling approaches and evidence-based practice. email@example.com
+In her clinical practice, she is particularly interested in women’s mental health, eating disorders and body image issues, trauma, depression, anxiety, life transitions, grief, as well as relational and identity-related issues.
+Drawing from a variety of theoretical/counselling approaches, Dr. Palandra works collaboratively with clients to develop treatment goals and a plan to address their unique needs. email@example.com